 A critical strategic consideration is ensuring access to and management of the key natural resources, such as minerals and metals, that are important inputs into many clean energy and digitized solutions.
 There is a threat that access to these ‘strategic resources’ will be politicized in the name of national security given the centrality of their use to broader economic development and technological innovation, as well as the energy transition.

 Such potentially weak links in the supply chain don’t just impact the energy industry.
 They also affect sectors dependent on green technologies and energy storage solutions, such as infrastructure, transport and automotive, as well as those competing for resources that have multiple applications, such as industrial manufacturing and life sciences.

-In our latest report, Resourcing the energy transition: Making the world go round, we explain how the circular economy can help address these challenges.
+- We explain how the circular economy can help address these challenges.
 Reusing, recycling and repurposing metals and materials can contribute to surety of supply, and potentially reduce waste, pollution and carbon emissions by minimizing the need for extraction.

 By analyzing the risks and opportunities of new business models and better circular metrics associated with the lifecycle of resources, businesses will not only be able to mitigate potential supply chokepoints and realize cost savings, but also capture new opportunities, as consumers, employees and private and public financial stakeholders gravitate towards industry leaders in this space.

 Governments, investors, mineral producers, corporates and end users each have a part to play in the shift in energy mix and resource availability.
 A society keen to accelerate the energy transition must now prioritize working with the mining sector to help it deliver